 As far as SEO is concerned, H1 alerts search engine crawlers that it’s the main page header.
 Also, ensure that it contains the keyword you want the page to rank for.
 That’s why you need to refrain from using multiple H1s on the same page.
 Plus try to include a long-tail keyword.

 The H1 header serves as the page title which lets readers know what they will be reading about.
 Ensure that it is visually strong to catch your readers’ attention and give them an idea of what the page is about.
 It should also make them want to continue reading.

 Including Alt text helps search engines categorize the images correctly.
 Here remember to insert long-tail keywords so search engines know what your product is about.

-Again, good quality images will help increase conversion rates in several ways.
-Images of size 1000 by 1000 pixels are ideal when customers have to zoom in to view the product details.
+Again, good-quality images will help increase conversion rates in several ways.
+Images of sizes 1000 by 1000 pixels are ideal when customers have to zoom in to view the product details.
 Furthermore, high-quality images of a product from different angles make it easy for customers to visualize the product.

 But, note that, bigger will not always mean better.
 Having too large images can only slow down the page loading times.
 The secret here is to have a balance between viewing an image clearly yet it’s small enough that it won’t take long to load.

 When it comes to SEO for eCommerce sites, category descriptions do not seem to get enough attention.
 This is because people consider categories to simply mean making your website information neat.